top of page

 Why It Matters

-Cybersecurity teams face two compounding challenges: the volume of threats and the shortage of skilled professionals.
+Cybersecurity teams face two major challenges: the volume of threats and the shortage of skilled professionals.
 According to ISC2, the global cybersecurity workforce gap stands at nearly 4 million unfilled positions as of 2024.
-At the same time, organizations face a rising tide of attacks, with 2023 alone seeing a 72% increase in ransomware incidents compared to the year before (IBM X-Force).
+At the same time, organizations face a rising tide of attacks.
+In 2023 alone, there was a 72% increase in ransomware incidents compared to the previous year (IBM X-Force).

-But autonomy also introduces new risks.
-If an AI agent makes the wrong call — misclassifying traffic, patching the wrong system, or being manipulated by adversarial inputs — the impact is magnified because the system doesn’t just suggest an action, it executes it.
+However, autonomy also introduces new risks.
+If an AI agent makes a wrong call — misclassifying traffic, patching the wrong system, or being manipulated by adversarial inputs — the consequences can be severe.
+The system does not just suggest actions; it executes them.

 This duality — unprecedented efficiency vs. amplified risk — is why Agentic AI is one of the most debated and closely watched topics in cybersecurity today.